itsmesatwik/openai-vectorstore/scripts/README.md

 This script will:
 1. Read the file IDs from `uploaded_files.json`
-2. Create a new vector store named "english_documents_store"
+2. Create a new vector store named "verkada_english_chunks_store"
 3. Add all the files to the vector store in batches
 4. Print the vector store ID upon completion
+5. Save the vector store information to `vector_store_info.json` for future reference

 ### 2. Query Vector Store